-MainStreet Family Care provides COVID-19 testing at all 16 of our clinics throughout the state.
+MainStreet Family Care provides COVID-19 testing at all of our clinics in Alabama and Georgia.
 We are open 7 days a week to address any issues and symptoms you are experiencing.

-If you think you might have COVID-19 or you have been exposed to someone who has COVID-19, simply walk in to be tested.
-Copays will be waived for patients in need of COVID-19 testing.
+If you think you might have COVID-19 or you have been exposed to someone who has COVID-19, please pre-register online before you visit the clinic to be tested.

-If you are a patient that would like to be tested for antibodies, you can walk-in as well.
-No appointment is needed.
+If you are a patient that would like to be tested for antibodies, we utilize the same intake process.
+Please learn more about our intake process before coming to the clinic.
+We do not accept appointments for COVID-19 patients.
+COVID-19 patients may, however, pre-register using our online registration system.
 Learn more about each type of test by following one of the links below.

-MainStreet offers two Coronavirus tests.
-A test to see if you are currently infected with the COVID-19 virus and another test to see if you had an infection in the past and have developed antibodies to fight it.
+MainStreet offers three Coronavirus tests.
+The rapid antigen test and viral test determine a current COVID-19 viral infection.
+However, the antibody test determines if you had an infection in the past and have developed antibodies to fight it.

 - LEARN more about the test for a current COVID-19 viral Infection here.